shashwat2/Smartech-android-sdk/README.md

 4. Add Netcore SDK (i.e. aar file) in libs folder

 ### Follow below instruction for modification of build.gradle:
-  Add in repositories below code:
+    Add in parent repositories (not in child repositories.
+If not present then create new repositories) below code:

     flatDir { dirs 'libs' }

-    Add in dependencies below code:
+    Add in parent dependencies (not in child dependencies.
+If not present then create new dependencies) below code:

     compile(name:'SmartechSDK', ext:'aar')

-    Add in dependencies for Google play services of GMS:
+    Add in parent dependencies (not in child dependencies.
+If not present then create new dependencies) for Google play services of GMS:

     compile "com.google.android.gms:play-services:7.5.+"